 Because they often involve large commercial vehicles, accidents caused by drowsy drivers can result in some of the most serious and catastrophic injuries.
 And when someone is injured in a drowsy driving accident, they deserve to be fully compensated.

-Compensatory damages may be available not only for direct monetary losses such as medical costs, lost earnings, and property damage, but also for noneconomic losses such as pain-and-suffering, emotional distress, diminished quality of life, and permanent injury.
+Compensatory damages may be available not only for direct monetary losses such as medical costs, and lost earnings, but also for non-economic losses such as pain-and-suffering, emotional distress, diminished quality of life, and permanent injury.
 In some rare cases when the actions of the party responsible for the injuries are especially egregious, punitive damages may also be awarded to “punish” the wrongdoer and help deter similar actions in the future.
 Virginia caps punitive damages at $350,000.

 Drowsy driving accident cases are more difficult to pursue in states like Virginia because they apply the “contributory negligence” legal standard.
 This means that if an injured party is found to have “contributed” in any way to the underlying accident (even 1%), they can be barred from recovering damages.
 This is one of many reasons why it is important to get an experienced attorney involved as soon as possible.
 Otherwise, your legal right to recover compensation may be jeopardized.

 If you or someone close to you suffered an injury in a drowsy driving accident in Virginia, the attorneys at Schilling & Esposito are ready to go to work for you!
 Call our office today at 804-261-1001 or message us online to schedule your free consultation.
 You may also stop by one of our Richmond offices in person at your convenience, or we will come to you.